 3. You likely don’t have the right tools to perform foundation repairs.

-Many websites claim to offer DIY foundation repair “kits”, but slapping some carbon fiber on a wall crack may not be all that you need.
+Many websites claim to offer DIY foundation repair “kits”, but applying a carbon fiber patch to a wall crack may not be all that you need.
 Some foundation repair jobs require piering products or underpinning products to lift or level a foundation.
 Some foundation repairs require epoxy injections performed under high pressure.
 These require special equipment to complete.
 Some jobs require excavation to get to the root area of the problem.
 Again, you really won’t know until you contact a foundation repair expert.

 4. You could cause yourself injury or cause additional damage to your home.